BHSSFRC/3494_2016_repo/gettingstarted.md

  * If you need help with setting up MinGW, ***ASK***.
 * [NavX C++ libraries](http://www.pdocs.kauailabs.com/navx-mxp/software/roborio-libraries/c/), because who knows maybe we *will* use the gyroscope this year.
 * Last but not least, your best friend, [Github.](https://www.github.com)
- * Get an account, and, if you can, [the github client.](https://desktop.github.com/) (You don't need to use GitHub's client, but it works really well.)
+ * Get an account, and, if you can, [the github client.](https://desktop.github.com/) (You don't need to use GitHub's client, but it works really well to start out with.)
   * **YOU MUST RUN THE INSTALLER AS AN ADMINISTRATOR.** If you don't have an admin account on your computer...get one.
  * If you can't get the desktop client for some reason, [the command line version is fine.](https://git-scm.com/)
  * And if you have no idea how to use git, [this site should help you get started.](https://try.github.io/levels/1/challenges/1)